Bolajiiii/Data-Science-From-Scratch-Journey/chapter_4/README.md

 Through creating vector operations, I explore the role of distance, direction, and magnitude in how we measure relationships in data.

 ## Core Question
-How can linear algebra concepts like vectors and matrices help us analyze relationships within real-world datasets?
+How can linear algebra help us analyze relationships within real world datasets?

 ## Data Source
 This project used a movie data set from Kaggle consisting of features like runtime, rating, and year of release.